con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >>     lag gis] NG; lag gi VM

 With eyes wide open like white lotuses,
-And a face that's like a lily in full bloom,
+His face just like a lily in full bloom,
-Shaking about an excellent vajra
+While shaking in his hand repeatedly
-Over and over again with his two hands— (2)
+A vajra of the highest excellence—(2)

 * 2b, protphullakamalānanaḥ: Some witness ancient translation read 'seated on on a lotus in full bloom' (*pad+ma rgyas pa'i gdan la bzhungs*).